tdcmeehan/tdcmeehan.github.io/_includes/resume.md

   : Experience optimizing and designing service endpoints.

 * Infrastructure
-  : Experience developing holistic, top-to-bottm solutions in infrastructure, creating pipelines and frameworks which enable front end teams to serve data quicker and cheaper.
+  : Experience developing holistic, top-to-bottom solutions in infrastructure, creating pipelines and frameworks which enable front end teams to serve data quicker and cheaper.

 -------